 I was 14 years old when I decided to start with my aviation dream and started a course as a glider pilot.
-Then at the age of 16 years I took a private pilot course which allowed me to fly with small Cessna aircrafts and by 21years old I had graduated as a private pilot.
+Then at the age of 16 years, I took a private pilot course which allowed me to fly with small Cessna aircraft and by 21years old I had graduated as a private pilot.

 What is your favourite route to fly?